 - Students will feel welcome at CSUSB.

-- Students will make at least 1 social connection during the SOAR program.
+- Students will make at least 1 social connection during the Orientation program.

 - Students will identify their orientation leader as a campus resource.